 The Scubapro Spectra uses the same Trufit technology as can also be found on many other models.
-The skirt consists of two different variants of silicone.
+The skirt consists of two different variants of silicone to provide a watertight seal.
 A stiffer one around the frame to add support and stability and a softer silicone to provide a tight seal on your face.
-This provides a tighter fit with less chance of leakage.
+Such double seals provides a tighter fit with less chance of leakage.

 The easy to adjust swivel buckle system is mounted on the skirt for a tighter fit and more comfortable wear.
 This results in a low-profile and low-volume mask that is easy to travel with.
-The strap adjustment swivels are even large enough to allow you to
+The strap adjustment swivels are large enough to allow you to adjust them easily.

-It is a mask with two lenses made from ultra-clear glass.
-The design offers a superb field of view specifically when you look down.
-The teardrop design of the lenses allows for excellent visibility of reefs and other sights underneath you.
+It is a mask with two tempered glass lenses made from ultra-clear glass.
+The design offers a superb visible area specifically when you look down.
+The teardrop-shaped lenses of the lenses allows for excellent visibility of reefs and other sights underneath you.